Fake bank accounts: SC bench to hear appeal against transfer of case from Karachi to Islamabad

 The apex court has constituted a bench comprised of Justice Umar Ata Bandial and Justice Ijazul Ahsan for hearing of the appeals.

-The application contended that the fake accounts case is pending trial before the accountability court of Islamabad since its transfer from Karachi’s banking court.
-In case the trial commences, prejudice would be caused to the petitioner and the appeal pending before the Supreme Court, seeking grant of stay order.
+The application contended that the fake accounts case had been pending trial before the accountability court of Islamabad since its transfer from Karachi’s banking court.
+In case the trial would commence, prejudice would be caused to the petitioner and the appeal pending before the Supreme Court, seeking grant of stay order.

 The appeal challenged the Sindh High Court decision about dismissal of his applications against the transfer of a case against him from Karachi to Islamabad.
 It argued that the April 2 direction of the SHC was contrary to the facts as the apex court in its Jan 7 order had not given any direction for transfer of the case from the Karachi’s banking court to Islamabad’s accountability court.